apache/geode/geode-apis-compatible-with-redis/README.md

 - Replace `<compatibleWithRedisPort>` with the port that the Geode server listens on for Redis commands.
 The typical port used with a cluster compatible with Redis is 6379.

 - Replace `<compatibleWithRedisBindAddress>` with the address of the server host.

-- Replace `<compatibleWithWithRedisPassword>` with the password clients use to authenticate.

 Your Geode instance should now be up and running (1 locator and 1 server) and ready to accept Redis
     commands.